Central Arizona College’s High School Programs

 Who can participate in CAC’s High School Programs?

 Any high school student* may take courses at Central Arizona College.
-Interested students must complete a CAC Admission Form and a High School Programs Registration Form which requires an electronic signature from the student’s high school counselor or authorized representative AND a parent or legal guardian.
+Interested students must complete a CAC Admission Form and a High School Programs Registration Form which requires an electronic signature from the student and a high school counselor or authorized representative.

-*If you are not yet in high school or a home schooled student and wish to take classes, please complete the special admit process by contacting email@example.com to schedule an appointment.
+*If you are not yet a high school student and wish to take classes, please complete the special admit process by contacting firstname.lastname@example.org to schedule an appointment.

 What are the eligibility requirements of the Early College Scholarship?

-To qualify for the Early College Scholarship, students must be a Pinal County resident, attend a high school within Pinal County, maintain a 2.5 GPA or higher and be enrolled in 11th or 12th grade at their high school.
+To qualify for the Early College Scholarship, students must be a Pinal County resident, attend a high school within Pinal County, maintain a 2.5 GPA or higher and be enrolled in 11th or 12th grade.

 The first semester a student will be eligible for Early College funding is the summer term prior to starting 11th grade at their high school (after successfully completing 10th grade).